xinxinw1/calc/README.md

 ## Predefined variables

 ```
+Note: 16 decimal places by default, you can calculate to more decimals by
+      using the function versions listed in the function reference below
-pi               the circle constant 3.14159...
-(16 decimal places by default
+pi               the circle constant 3.1415926535897932...
-e                Euler's number 2.71828...
-You can calculate to more decimals
+e                Euler's number 2.7182818284590452...
-phi              the golden ratio 1.61803...  by using the function versions
+phi              the golden ratio 1.6180339887498948...
-ln2              the natural log of 2  0.693147...  listed in the function
-ln5              the natural log of 5  1.6094379...   reference)
-ln10             the natural log of 10  2.302585...
 ```

 ## Function reference